Rony Robinson: Writing and broadcasting

-Twice resident playwright at The Crucible Theatre (Sheffield) and once each at the Theatre Royal (Stratford East) and Deptford Green School, Robinson has had over a hundred plays produced all over the country.
+Twice resident playwright at Sheffield's Crucible Theatre and once each at the Theatre Royal Stratford East and Deptford Green School, Robinson has had over a hundred plays produced all over the country.
 He has written stories and plays and poems for young people: most successfully with Down Your Way (Nelson), A Time Of Bears (Macmillan) and I Want Doesn't Get (Faber).
 His The Beano has been adapted for various stage performances broadcast by the BBC and published in the United States.

 As a broadcaster, Robinson has presented a daily show on BBC Radio Sheffield uninterrupted since 1984.
 For the BBC network, he has written and voiced various documentaries and scripted seven radio and one television play.

 His children's poetry includes the much anthologised We've Got A Wawa At Our House.
 He lives in Totley and plays and writes songs for the autoharp.
 He has had a lifelong interest in the revolutionary poet Edward Carpenter (1844–1929) who lived near Sheffield, about whom he has written in two of his plays, including "Edward Carpenter Lives!" and also appearing in a number of his novels.

 In 1999, he received an honorary doctorate from Sheffield Hallam University.
 He is a supporter of Sheffield United F.C.